SqueezyDough/web-app-from-scratch-1920/README.md

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->
 Done:
 * Search for an API.
-* Load data inn the console.
+* Load data in the console.

 To do:
 * Finish readme.